Permaweb-Journal/journal/content/reference/ao.md

 ---
-title: AO 101
+title: AO 101 - Intro to the Hyper Parallel Computer
-description: AO is a decentralized supercomputer powered by Arweave
+description: AO is a decentralized supercomputer powered by Arweave.
 permalink:
 tags:
 excludeMeta: "true"